FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

 **The Pattern**

 We decided to use the Singleton Pattern, which can be classified as a Creational Pattern.
-This limits the ammount of instances of a class, so it can have only one, which can be called anywhere in the code.
+This limits the ammount of instances of a class, so it can have only one, which can be called from anywhere in the code.

 **Implementation**